rails/rails/guides/source/upgrading_ruby_on_rails.md

 - The `ActionCable.startDebugging()` and `ActionCable.stopDebugging()`
   methods have been removed and replaced with the property `ActionCable.logger.enabled`.
-If you are currently using these methods you will need to make these changes when upgrading:
+If you are using these methods you will need to make these changes:

   ```diff
   -    ActionCable.startDebugging()